of the artist and ethnologist,

 the assignation of gender roles, prejudices and clichés that she makes

-visible on both female and male bodies.
+visible female, male and queer bodies.
 In her

 her protagonists convey questions of difference, identity, cultural and